codelibs/fess-docs/en/9.2/admin/system-guide.rst

 ========

-Describes the settings related to Solr, here are registered in the server settings for crawling and Fess.
+Describes the settings related to Solr, here are registered in the server settings for crawling and |Fess| .
 SOLR servers are grouped by file, has been registered.

 How to set up